koksal/tps/pcsf/README.md

   [Omics Integrator]: https://github.com/fraenkel-lab/OmicsIntegrator

 # PCSF-TPS pipeline
-This directory is a work-in-progress that will contain scripts to run the Prize-Collecting Steiner Forest (PCSF) and Temporal Pathway Synthesizer (TPS) algorithms back-to-back.
+This directory contains scripts to run the Prize-Collecting Steiner Forest (PCSF) and Temporal Pathway Synthesizer (TPS) algorithms back-to-back.
 All scripts must be run from the main `tps` directory not this `pcsf` subdirectory.
 For example, call `pcsf/submit_wrapper.sh` not `submit_wrapper.sh`.

 ## Requirements
 The PCSF-TPS pipeline initially supports only Linux and Mac OS X.